-Local Nonprofit in Rockville Receives $100,000 Grant to Help End Poverty
+Local Nonprofit in Rockville Receives $100,000 Grant to Help End Poverty (VIDEO)

 WorkSource Montgomery will receive $100,000 over the next three years along with technical assistance from national experts to promote public policies and programs that build a stronger workforce and economy.

 “We were up against some strong competition,” said WorkSource Montgomery Chief Executive Officer Dr. Ellie Giles.
 “We’re thrilled to learn we were one of only three workforce organizations in the entire country to have been awarded this prestigious grant.”